aily1407/Ez-Directory/README.md

 •	The picture that upload to server will store as many user upload.

-•	The detail that user save also will keep store in application’s database.
+•	The detail that user save also will keep store in application’s storage.

 •	This application can be use by any user without user authentication or security features.

+•	As long as this application use the given link, all the picture that  upload will save in the same account firebase.

 # API Reference

-Firebase Database API
+Firebase Storage API

 # Installation